uno-de-piera/simplecaptcha/README.md

 	    }
 	});
 ```
-Now you can use the captcha in the view as follows, easy:
+Now you can use the captcha in the view as follows:
 ```php
 	$captcha['img']
 ```